 Position Enabled Modes

-These modes require an external source of positioning information.
-A GPS will not work underwater.
+These modes require an under water positioning system.
+A GPS antenna will not work under water.

 Position Hold mode will stabilize the vehicle's absolute position, attitude, and heading when the pilot control inputs are neutral.
 The vehicle can be maneuvered and repositioned by the pilot.